bradmorgan60/mysportsnewsapi/README.md

 # sportsnewsapi
-API that scrapes the websites of all 32 NFL teams for links to the latest news.
+API that scrapes the websites of all NFL and MLB teams for news.
 The goal of this project is to learn about APIs.